CarrotFish/PvZHelper-Mac/README.md

 You need a c++ 11 compiler and Qt5 library to build the project.
 The release version was built using Apple LLVM 10.0.1 and Qt 5.12.3.

+## Run
+The Qt library is reqiured to launch the tool on Mac.
+Use macdeployqt to add reqiured framework to the package.

 ## Note
 To use task_for_pid(), root permission is required when launching this tool.
 I used the STPrivilegedTask library to build a wrapper that askes for root permission to launch the tool in the release version.
 You can also launch the tool directly using the “sudo” command.